55% of students receive need-based Harvard scholarships. 1 in 5 pays nothing to attend.

 If you are a U.S. citizen or permanent resident, you may be eligible for a Federal Pell Grant or a Supplemental Educational Opportunity Grant (SEOG).
 Your eligibility is determined by the information you provide in your Free Application for Federal Student Aid (FAFSA).

 Pell Grants and SEOG are awarded by the federal government and administered by our office, based on financial need.
 Within 10 days of filing your FAFSA, you will receive a Student Aid Report indicating your eligibility for a Pell Grant.
-Of the roughly 6,600 current undergraduate students at Harvard College, 16% are Pell Grant recipients.
+In a typical year, roughly 17% of Harvard College students are Pell Grant recipients.

 If you are a Massachusetts resident, you may also be eligible for a state Gilbert Grant, which is awarded on the basis of need.
 These awards do not affect your term-time work expectation.